The Commonplace

 0.24

 About 78% of the included studies document productivity increases related to digital transformation initiatives.
-Firm Productivity positive high productivity gains (as reported by each study: individual, team, or firm-level productivity indicators)
+Firm Productivity positive productivity gains (as reported by each study: individual, team, or firm-level productivity indicators)

 n=145